Safe Sex For Guys

 Important disclaimer: Using latex condoms and getting tested cannot be substituted for other methods.
 Lambskin condoms are less effective at preventing the transmission of STDs and women’s hormonal contraception like “the pill” and “the patch” do not prevent the transmission of STDs at all.

 Remember, having sex won’t make you any more of a man.
 But if you are having sex, taking control of your own and your partner’s health by having sex safely will.
-With free or low-cost condoms, STD testing and advice, our family planning health centers make practicing safe sex a cinch.
-Take control of your health and plan a visit today – many of our sites offer services to guys.
-If a center near you isn’t listed in our male services section, they still may offer services.
-Give them a call and ask!
+With free condoms and STD testing at many of Pennsylvania’s Reproductive Health Centers, practicing safe sex is a cinch.
+Take control of your health and plan a visit today.